 If you apply too much pressure or mix for too long, everything will form into a thick paste.
 The goal is for the mixture to be crumbly with larger chunks throughout.

-That way, you’ll get little pockets of sugar and spice when you bite into the muffins.
+That way, you’ll get little pockets of sugar and spice when you bite into the apple cinnamon muffins.

 - Making the powdered sugar glaze